ezazee/ezazee/README.md

  And this is Me :

-- 🔭 I’m currently working on **PT.EKA MANDIRI ASA SEJATI** in Jakarta - Indonesia
+- 🔭 I’m Searching for working 🚀

 - 🌱 I’m currently **Learning Flutter**